Addendum D – Guidelines

 - An email address and/or a phone number of a contact person for questions about the website and/or the unit;

-- List of degrees or services offered by the unit;
+- List of degrees or services offered by the department;

-For more information about the required contents of academic and department websites, download and read the specific information at the Office of Web Services website.
+For more information about the required contents of department and office websites, download and read the specific information at the Office of Web Services website.

 - Faculty and/or staff office hours